-Foreclosed homes have the potential of having discounted prices as compared to houses within the same area.
+Foreclosed homes have the potential to have discounted prices compared to houses within the same area.

 This advantage helps one in buying a property at a reasonably discounted price.
-This also allows one to buy a perfect property that they could not have got by buying through the normal price.
+This also allows one to buy a perfect property that they could not have bought at the normal price.

 2. Opportunity to Make Improvements

 The seller of the foreclosed home is likely to invest more in renovations and repairs, and this is a good deal.
-You as the buyer will end up in a perfect and clean house, at a cheaper price.
+You, as the buyer, will end up in a perfect and clean house at a lower price.